Beardlow/stock-analysis/README.md

                 tickerindex = (tickerindex + 1)
           End If
 ```
-The above code detrmines the starting and ending price for a given year for a given ticker.
+The above code determines the starting and ending prices for a given year for a given ticker.
 These values are used in the following code to determine the overall return for the year.

 ```
 Cells(4 + j, 3).Value = (tickerEndingPrices(j) / tickerStartingPrices(j)) - 1